Swoopi/Portfolio/README.md

 ## Features
 - Responsive design that works on desktop, tablets, and mobile phones.
 - Interactive project gallery with filtering options.
-- Contact form integrated with backend services for direct messaging.

 ## Technologies Used
 - React.js